 After years of living among and observing human beings and of listening to their music, Ted McVay began to write songs himself.
-As a teenager in the sixties, he had sung harmonies to Dylan’s and Peter, Paul and Mary’s songs with ukulele-playing majorettes on high school band bus trips.
+As a teenager in the sixties, he sang harmonies to Dylan’s and Peter, Paul, and Mary’s songs with ukulele-playing majorettes on high school band bus trips.
 He continued to make friends with folks who played and sang in college and in the army, until he found himself in a stranded-Garfunkel situation while stationed in Korea and bought a guitar.
 After that, there were long spells without any harmonies except those sung to lps and the radio and years without his touching the guitar.
 In 2012 he happily discovered that his brain was home to many people who write and sing their own songs, each true to their own character and (sometimes) voices.

 Ted began to perform his songs in 2015 at coffee houses, open mics, nursing homes, and songwriter rounds, and in 2017 he recorded and released his first album, Voices in My Head, with the help of some talented people who have become friends.
 He has played house concerts, and he opened for Dan Navarro at the Sundilla Concert Series.
-He has performed at the Highway 80 Songwriter Festival in Demopolis, Alabama, and the Opelika Songwriters Festival in 2019.
+He has performed at the Highway 80 Songwriter Festival in Demopolis, Alabama, and the Opelika (Alabama) Songwriters Festival in 2019 and 2021.
 His song, Island Paradise, was a finalist in the 2017 Columbus, Georgia, Songwriters Showdown, and in 2019, Danse Macabre, won third place in that competition.
 In the pandemic year, he moved from Auburn, AL, to Gainesville, FL.

 He likes to think of his songs as folk music, but there are some blues- and country-sounding songs in the mix as well.
 Although he tries to let each song stand on its own and rarely consciously imitates the styles or themes of others, he is fully aware that there are unconscious influences from many years of listening to music, ranging from Neil Young to the Beatles and Hank Williams, from John Prine to Paul Simon and Tom Waites.
 His hope is that each song will reach someone who can find a connection between it and their lives.